Zhangxy6277/Epicker-Guide/Epicker-Guide.md

 >$./EPicker-cu110.sh

-If your default g++ version is below 5.0, you can simply specify a g++ path for compiling.
+You can specify which g++ to use.
+If not specified, default g++ in your environment will be used.
 >$./EPicker-cu110.sh {Path to g++}

 ## Picking